How to Prepare Your Venue for a Photoshoot: A Checklist for Hospitality Brands, Restaurants, Bars and Cafés

 Share shooting order, time allocation, and responsibilities with your team.
 This preparation sets the tone for a smooth, timely session.

-Pro Tip: Prioritise your “must-have” shots early in the day when everything is fresh.
+Pro Tip: Prioritise your “must-have” shots early in the shoot when everything is fresh.

 3. Clean, Style, and Stage Your Space